mchaov/plugins-with-typescript-mobx-and-react/README.md

 1. Good TypeScript integration
 1. React is super cool :)

+No, there are no React hooks in this demo, as they are not relevant to the architecture.

 ### Why EventEmitter3

 The message bus interface was designed based on the NodeJS EventEmitter implementation.
 The [event-emitter3](https://www.npmjs.com/package/event-emitter3) is designed for compatibility and performance.
 To quote the developers: